Tight Bounds for The Price of Fairness: Upper Bounds for The Price of Max-Min Fairness

-\begin{remark} We note that one can also easily show that for a fixed number of players, $n$, the supremum of the BFT bound for the price of max-min fairness over all maximum achievable utilities is $1-4/(n+1)^2$, which is strictly larger than our bound for all $n\geq 2$.
+\yding{For all $n\geq 2$, $1/n>4/(n+1)^2$.
+Thus, the supremum of the BFT bound is strictly larger than that of our bound for all $n\geq 2$.
+When $n$ is large, our bound, $1-1/n$, asymptotically improves the BFT bound, which is $1-O(1/n^2)$.}